 Speaking of mobile devices, deployment models range from exclusively company-owned devices (CYOD), personally-owned devices (BYOD) or a mix of both (COPE) – ZTNA policies enforce organizational policies flexibly.
 Specifically, they can be applied within the same network to corporate-owned and personally owned devices using conditional management to segment personal data from enterprise data, keeping them separate while ensuring privacy data remains on the device, through the use of split tunneling technology.

 An additional security benefit lies in how ZTNA operates.
 At its core, ZTNA applies to apps and services – not the network itself as mentioned previously.
 It can exist in agent and agent-less versions, with the former providing additional functionality.
-With Jamf Private Access, the lightweight agent provided gathers device health, assessing if a device should be granted access to resources.
+With Jamf Connect, the lightweight agent provided gathers device health, assessing if a device should be granted access to resources.
 This provides an opportunity for IT and Security teams to prevent access if a device is found to be compromised or in violation of a policy, such as missing patches.

 This granular level of access is crucial to maintaining a good security posture and critical to minimizing threats, such as preventing lateral movement.
 If a service becomes compromised, admins only need to limit access to the affected service(s) – not the entire catalog of apps.
 Not only does this contain the threat to only what’s affected, but it efficiently allows users to remain productive until the issue(s) pertaining to the compromised service or app are remediated.